Physical Therapy for Total Hip Replacement

 Skipping physical therapy after a total hip replacement is not advisable.
 Physical therapy is critical to ensuring a successful recovery.
 Without it, you risk stiffness, weakness, and limited mobility.
 Physical therapy for total hip replacement is designed to help you regain the strength and function needed to return to your daily activities and prevent complications in the long run.

-What is the Role of Prehabilitation for Total Hip Replacement Surgeries?
+Importance of Prehabilitation for Hip Replacement

 Prehabilitation, or pre-surgical physical therapy, is the process of strengthening muscles and improving flexibility before surgery.
 By preparing your body ahead of time, you can enhance your recovery and reduce the time needed to regain full function.
 Prehab is especially beneficial for patients undergoing total hip replacement, as it helps the muscles around the hip joint better support the new implant.